10 Best Petiscos in Lisbon: Must-Try Portuguese Small Plates

 Ameijòas à Bulhão Pato

-You may become addicted to the exquisite sauce of the Ameijòas à Bulhão Pato.
+You may want a second portion of the exquisite sauce of the Ameijòas à Bulhão Pato.
 Photo credit: Mariana Aurelio

 Peixinhos da horta